FX International Payments

 As in any business partnership, the reputation of a company’s payments partner for international business transactions really matters.
 Choosing a global transactions services partner of high reputation and expertise in international payments can be a good way to manage the risk associated with doing business in many countries at once.
 Any such partner should have sufficient resources dedicated to protecting the security of financial information while international business transactions are in progress.
 The additional security that comes with using a reputable global transactions services provider adds value to any cross-border transaction.

 While it’s crucial to take steps that minimise risks in the present, it is also important to plan for the unexpected in the future.
-By improving their reputation and polishing their image in the present, companies can mitigate any future reputational risk that may crop up.
+By improving their reputation, companies can mitigate any future reputational risk that may crop up.
 A positive reputation can be sustained in the long-term by aligning strong corporate values with ethical and socially responsible business behaviour.
 One way of doing this is to implement an effective corporate social responsibility program.
-Corporate social responsibility is a term for business practices involving initiatives that benefit society.7 As millennials comprise a growing share of the population, the focus on corporate social responsibility will become increasingly important because millennials are more responsive to corporate sustainability actions.8
+Corporate social responsibility is a term for business practices involving initiatives that benefit society.6 As millennials comprise a growing share of the population, the focus on corporate social responsibility will become increasingly important because millennials are more responsive to corporate sustainability actions.7

-Effectively managing the legal and reputational risks inherent in international business transactions involves many steps.
+Effectively managing the reputational risks inherent in international business transactions involves many steps.
 These include things a company can do for immediate effect, such as contracting with a reputable global transaction services provider.
-Further, companies can pre-emptively prepare for unforeseeable future events by burnishing their reputations for long-term sustainability or corporate social responsibility.
+Further, companies can pre-emptively prepare for unforeseeable future events by burnishing their reputations for long-term sustainability and/or corporate social responsibility.

 3. Reputation matters: Developing reputational resilience ahead of your crisis, Deloitte; https://www2.deloitte.com/content/dam/Deloitte/uk/Documents/risk/deloitte-uk-reputation-matters-june-2016.pdf